-We develop our models in a way that mimics historical development in the region.
+Next we models historical development.
 Initially the land was ‘wilderness’ containing only wild game and their predators.
 Revenue during this early period (1900-1950) came primarily from hunting safaris led by professional hunters.
 Both they and the government received revenue and taxes from these activities.
-We then focus on the period since 1950 when human population growth began increasing rapidly in Kenya, creating demand for land for either pastoralism or crop rearing.
-The conversion of land to agriculture creates one of the biggest tensions in the SDG Goals, it explicitly offsets the need to feed people with land set aside to conserve biodiversity.
-Our model is designed to examine these trade-offs in the savannas that when converted to cropland provide the majority of food for humans and their domestic livestock.
-Lands in the two regions of Kenya have been converted to land predominantly used by pastoralists and their herds (cattle and shoats) or cropland, areas which produce high value food crops for both local consumption and export to cities at a distance from the cultivated area.
+We then focus on the period since 1950 when human population growth began increasing rapidly in Kenya, creating demand for land for either pastoralism or crops.
+The conversion of land to agriculture creates one of the biggest tensions in the SDG Goals because it explicitly offsets the need to feed people with land set aside to conserve biodiversity.
+Our model examines these trade-offs in the savannas that when converted to cropland provide the majority of food for humans and their domestic livestock.
+Lands in the both regions of Kenya have been converted to land predominantly used by pastoralists and their herds (cattle and shoats) or cropland, areas which produce high value food crops for both local consumption and export to distant cities.
 Wildlife can continue to use the pastoralist areas, although at a lower intensity than when they were the sole occupants.
 In contrast, cropland creates conflicts with wildlife and they are excluded from these areas, with human-wildlife conflicts occurring along the boundary.
 A third stage of development considered in the framework occurs when ‘conservancies’ are set up that attract tourists whose primary interest in the biological diversity in the region, although they may also enjoy cultural tourism associated with the local pastoralist community.
-Conservancies may set up fences to exclude cattle and shoats from the primary tourist areas and these fences may then be more broadly adopted as ways to exclude wildlife from crop areas and as ways for pastoralist land owners to exclude others from their area of grazing.
+Conservancies set up fences to exclude cattle, sheep and goats (shoats) from the primary tourist areas which can be broadly adopted to exclude wildlife from crop areas and for pastoralist land owners to exclude others from grazing areas.
 Fencing has expanded rapidly in the Mara region and has had significantly detrimental effects on wildlife, particularly migratory species.

-In the initial modeling exercise we examine the dynamics of each population at each of these three stages of development using a coupled difference equation model with an annual timestep.
-We will incorporate economic decision making into the framework and examine the trade-offs from the perspective of a single central planner who tries to find economic solutions that maximize benefits for all.
-We will compare solutions to this problem in ways that either ignore the value of wildlife, with those that include its value.
-This will provide broad insights into who including consideration of biodiversity into decision making at government level impacts strategies.
-In a later publication we will expand this model framework and allow different individuals to optimize their economic well-being in ways that respond to the activities of others.
-We will also explore agent based models that look at the decisions that individual land-owners make with respect to investing in fences.
+At each of these three stages of development, we examine the dynamics of each population using a coupled difference equation model with an annual timestep.
+We will incorporate economic decision making into the framework and examine the trade-offs from the perspective of a single central planner who tries to find economic solutions that maximize benefits for all populations.
+Crucially, we compare solutions to this problem in ways that either ignore the value of wildlife, with those that include its value.
+This will provide broad insights into who including consideration of biodiversity into decision making at government and community levels.